Hailey-Ross/hails.media2Prim/README.md

    - Set Grab/Drag Functionality State
 - Check prior Setup
    - Checks for setup and if it cannot find transparency on the bottom it runs the function
-   - can be disabled by variable at the top of the script
+   - can be disabled by a variable at the top of the script